SyedAsadAbrar/SyedAsadAbrar/README.md

 🌱 I am currently learning Websockets
 💻 Software Engineer II at LocAI — *Aug 2024 to Present*
-💻 Founding Software Engineer II at The White Boutique — *Nov 2023 to Aug 2024*
+💻 Founding Software Engineer at The White Boutique — *Nov 2023 to Aug 2024*
 💻 Software Engineer II at Careem (an Uber Inc. company) — *July 2023 to Nov 2023*
 💻 Software Engineer I at Careem (an Uber Inc. company) — *August 2022 to June 2023*
 💻 Software Engineer at Munch:ON (acquired by Careem) — *August 2020 to July 2022*